 And so, with seed funding from the Australian Aid Program, and ongoing contributions of expertise, endeavour, and personnel from partners like World Vision and Oxfam, the Humanitarian Leadership Program was brought to life.

-After a period of proven success in upskilling leaders in the Australasian region, Stephen McDonald, Phil Connors, and Sophie Perreard (Course Director of the HLP/GCHL) submitted a proposal to help the HLP evolve, grow, and serve the needs of a global humanitarian system.
+After a period of proven success in upskilling leaders in the Australasian region, the HLP team submitted a proposal to the IKEA Foundation to help the HLP evolve, grow, and serve the needs of a global humanitarian system.
 The IKEA Foundation’s grant took the HLP to the rest of the world and paved the way for the creation of the Centre for Humanitarian Leadership.

 The development of the HLP provided a blueprint for the new Centre for Humanitarian Leadership, and the close partnership between Deakin University and Save the Children provided a unique framework for learning that blends humanitarian experience with academic rigour.

 In 2018, the French-language Diplôme d Études Supérieures en Leadership Humanitaire joined the Masters of Humanitarian Assistance and Graduate Certificate in Humanitarian Health (since discontinued) as Deakin University accredited courses, and has since grown exponentially, now educating hundreds of Francophone humanitarian leaders across the world every year.